 What is obsessive-compulsive disorder (OCD)?

-OCD is a mental health condition that affects about 1 in 40 people and is defined by two main symptoms:
+OCD is a mental health condition that affects about 1 in 40 people.
+It’s characterized by two key symptoms:

-• Compulsions: Repetitive physical or mental acts done to relieve distress from obsessions or to prevent a feared outcome (e.g., checking, washing, reassurance-seeking).
+- Compulsions: Repetitive actions or rituals performed to relieve distress from obsessions or prevent a feared outcome (e.g., checking, cleaning, reassurance-seeking).

 Unlike GAD worries, OCD obsessions often are intrusive or ego-dystonic—going against the person’s values and sense of self.